What is Otoplasty?

 Otoplasty can be done when the ears reach their full size, most often after the age of 5.
-This operation is recommended if the eardrums are placed so that they protrude significantly outside the surface of the head, if the eardrums are larger than the size of the head and if you are dissatisfied with the result of the previous operation.
+This operation is recommended if;

-You might be a good candidate for Otoplasty if:
+You might be a good candidate for Otoplasty if you:

-- You have lowered self-esteem due to prominent ears
+- suffer from low self-esteem due to prominent ears

-- You experienced emotional stress and taunting due to the appearance of your ears
+- Experience emotional stress and taunting due to the appearance of your ears

 Benefits of Otoplasty

-Ears are typically not the major focal point of one’s face, but if they visibly protrude it can leave some people feeling self-conscious or unhappy about their looks.
+Ears are typically not the major focal point of one’s face.
+However, if they visibly protrude it can leave some people feeling self-conscious or unhappy about their looks.

-An ear correction and beautification intervention will help you not only to change the look of your ears but also your overall appearance, which will definitely affect your self-confidence.
-And that self-confidence has no price is something that all satisfied patients who have done this operation a long time ago know.
+An ear correction can help you not only change the look of your ears but also your overall appearance, which will definitely affect your self-confidence.
+That self-confidence has no price and is something that patients who have undergone this operation understand.